chipweinberger/flutter_blue_plus/README.md

 For location permissions on iOS see more at: [https://developer.apple.com/documentation/corelocation/requesting_authorization_for_location_services](https://developer.apple.com/documentation/corelocation/requesting_authorization_for_location_services)

+### Add permissions for macOS

-And in Xcode, add access to Bluetooth hardware:
+Make sure you have granted access to the Bluetooth hardware:

 `Xcode -> Runners -> Targets -> Runner-> Signing & Capabilities -> App Sandbox -> Hardware -> Enable Bluetooth`